 - sexual dysfunction

-In some forms of acute neuropathy, symptoms progress quickly and then slowly get better over time.
+Symptoms may progress quickly and then slowly get better over time in some forms of acute neuropathy.
 Some chronic neuropathies cause periods of relapse followed by periods of remission.

 Some conditions that cause neuropathy are hereditary.
-Other things that can cause it are:
+Other things that can cause it include:

 - injury or infection